does E*TRADE have paper trading

 Practicing E*TRADE Power

-You can reset the account value in demo mode any time.
-In the mobile app, tap the Menu tab at the bottom.
-On the next page, scroll to Settings.
-There, scroll down to the purple link to Reset Paper Trade.
-In the web version, look for the account balances window at the top of the left column.
-After making at least one trade, you can reset the values (look for the refresh icon).
+The account value in demo mode can be reset at any time.
+On the mobile app, tap on the Menu tab in the bottom row of icons.
+On the next page, scroll down to Settings.
+On the settings page, scroll down to find the purple hyperlink to Reset Paper Trade.
+On the web version, look for the window of account balances.
+It appears at the top of the left-hand column.
+After at least one trade is made, the values can be reset (look for the refresh icon).

 etrade paper trading

-We recommend trying all the features on the platform to get familiar with it.
-The TradeLab is helpful—this is a profit and loss calculator for trades.
-Also try the order ticket.
-There are advanced order types to practice, like OCO (one cancels the other) and stop limit on quote.
+We suggest test driving the many features on the platform to really get a feel for the, well, power of this outstanding platform.
+The TradeLab is a good tool to try out; this is a profit-loss calculator for a proposed trade.
+And of course, the order ticket is a must.
+Here, there are several advanced trade types that need to be practiced.
+Examples include OCO (one cancels the other) and stop limit on quote.

-Power web (not mobile) also has a Quick Trade ticket.
-It shows big buy and sell buttons (red for sell, green for buy).
-You can have two tickets ready, and you can turn off confirmations.
+Power web, but not Power mobile, also has a Quick Trade ticket.
+Here, the software displays big buy and sell buttons (red is for sell, and green is for buy).
+It’s possible to have two tickets here ready to go, and confirmations can be turned off.

-Many of the same tools are on the mobile app too, like conditional orders and built-in option spreads with profit/loss diagrams.
+Many of the same tools are available on the mobile app.
+These include conditional orders and integrated option spreads with P/L diagrams.

 E*TRADE Paper Trading Account Requirements

-E*TRADE does not require any money in your account to use Power, either in live or demo mode (web or mobile).
-But you do need an account, or at least login details.
-Power is free to use.
+E*TRADE does not require any account balance to use Power in live or paper mode in either format (web or mobile).
+An account is required, however, or at least login credentials are.
+There is no cost to use Power.

 Schwab as Alternative

-If you don’t have E*TRADE login info or do not want to open an account, Schwab is another way to practice trading.
-The broker offers demo trading on its thinkorswim platform.
-You only need a Guest Pass, which gives you login details for 30 days.
+If you don’t have login credentials at E*TRADE or don’t want to open an account, Schwab is an alternative for paper trading.
+The broker-dealer offers demo trading on its world-class platform thinkorswim.
+All that is required to practice trading on this outstanding program is a Guest Pass.
+This creates login credentials that are valid for 30 days.

 thinkorswim paper trading